bgamari/ghc-wiki-import/working-conventions/boot-libraries.md

-For tagging the release in Git, 'annotated Git tags'? shall be used.
+For tagging the release in Git, [
+''annotated Git tags''](https://git-scm.com/docs/git-tag) shall be used.
 These are tags which contain a bit more metadata (e.g. creation date, tagger name, a tag message) than the "lightweight" tags created by `git tag` by default.
 To create a annotated tag use the `--annotate` (`-a`) flag, e.g.

 ```wiki